My current research lies in the areas of Data Science and Artificial Intelligence (Natural Language Processing). I try to answer these questions:

 - Grants:

-2) EIT Food/Horizon2020 project entitled: Developing a Digital Toolkit to Enhance the Communication of Scientific Health Claims (Co-I, Project in total 495,204 € for phase 1, 708,622 € for phase 2), collaborators: Department of English Language and Applied Linguistics, Department of Design, the School of Agriculture, Policy and Development of University of Reading, Technical University of Munich (TUM), British Nutrition Foundation, start-up company Food Maestro.
-2019-2020
+- EIT Food/Horizon2020 project entitled: Developing a Digital Toolkit to Enhance the Communication of Scientific Health Claims (Co-I, Project in total €495,204 for phase 1, €708,622 for phase 2, €466,000 for phase 3), collaborators: Department of English Language and Applied Linguistics, Department of Design, the School of Agriculture, Policy and Development of University of Reading, Technical University of Munich (TUM), British Nutrition Foundation, start-up company Food Maestro, food company Maspex, Institute of Animal Reproduction and Food Research of the Polish Academy of Sciences.
+1/1/2019-31/12/2021

 - Available PhD Student Projects